HOW DO BACTERIA CONTROL THE ATMOSPHERE?

 Collaborators: Prof Perran Cook, Dr Philipp Nauer, Dr Eleonora Chiri, A/Prof Matthew Stott, Dr Carlo Carere, Prof Holger Daims, Prof Rod Mackie, Dr Laura Meredith, Prof Damien Maher, Prof Scott Johnston, Prof Stefan Arndt, Dr Xiyang Dong, Prof Casey Hubert, Prof Graeme Attwood, Dr Min Wang

-By pairing biogeochemical and microbiological analysis, we have revealed the dynamics of atmospheric methane cycling across a wide range of ecosystems, spanning ruminants, wetlands, oil seeps, termite mounds, and even trees (ISME J 2019, Nature Comms 2019, ISME J 2020a, bioRxiv 2021) .
-Moreover, we have uncovered a new bacterial phylum capable of mitigating methane emissions (Nature Microbiol 2021) and shown the methane-oxidising bacteria are a highly metabolically versatile group (ISME J 2016, ISME J 2017).
+By pairing biogeochemical and microbiological analysis, we have revealed the dynamics of atmospheric methane cycling across diverse ecosystems, spanning ruminants, wetlands, oil seeps, termite mounds, and even trees (ISME J 2019, Nature Comms 2019, ISME J 2020a, Nature Comms 2021, New Phytologist 2021).
+Moreover, we have uncovered another phylum capable of mitigating methane emissions (Nature Microbiol 2021) and shown the methane-oxidising bacteria are a highly metabolically versatile group (ISME J 2016, ISME J 2017).

 Figure: Example of our work on greenhouse gas metabolism.
 Genome survey revealing diverse pathways and organisms control the consumption and production of H2 in ruminants, and in turn influence substrate availability for methane-producing archaea (ISME J 2019).